alakaganaguathoork/uni-test-task/README.md

 :warning: **Warning**: Installed tools won't be deleted on cluster deletion in order to not mess up your env (it's commented in [main.sh:93](./main.sh#L93))

-:warning: **Warning**: `vmstack` and `spam2000` applications are in `unknown` state up to 5min after start - couldn't beat it.
-But they work fine if sync manually.
-I assume its due to networking resources readiness state (not all network-related resources ready) after cluster creation.

 ## Prerequisites

 * Docker installed on your machine - as it's used as a container runtime for minikube.